polca/premise/docs/extract.rst

 The truck and ship activities come from ``lci-hydrogen-transport.xlsx`` during the normal additional-inventory import.
 The market-building code does not read the spreadsheet directly; it resolves the activities from the imported database.
+The two truck activities are cloned to each non-World IAM region and the original global activities are emptied into those proxies.
+Ship activities remain global.

 Gaseous-truck transport also adds the regionalized ``gaseous hydrogen production`` conversion activity according to its distribution share.
 Liquid